-With the noise cancelling turned on, our objective testing resulted in 7.88 hours of constant playback from the Plantronics BackBeat Go 410.
+With the noise cancelling turned on, our objective testing resulted in 7 hours, 53 minutes of constant playback from the Plantronics BackBeat GO 410.
 This is impressive given that Plantronics’ posited battery life is eight hours.
 While our results seem a tad short from the company’s, we subject all wireless earbuds and headphones to a constant 75dB(SPL) output, which is louder than most will consistently listen to.

 These earbuds seem battery-oriented seeing as they enter DeepSleep mode after 90 minutes of inactivity to conserve energy.
 What’s more, listeners will be able to squeeze 10 hours of playback without active noise cancelling turned on and 50 hours of battery life with just noise cancelling turned on sans media playback.

 Bluetooth codec options are sparse with just SBC available.
 This means that video streaming lags a twinge and wireless audio quality isn’t optimal, regardless of if you’re listening via iPhone or Android.
-On the flip side, however, listeners can connect two devices simultaneously, a feature often included in Plantronics earbuds.
+On the flip side, the earbuds support Bluetooth multipoint, so you can connect two devices simultaneously.

-How do the Plantronics BackBeat Fit 3100 ‘buds sound?
+How do the Plantronics BackBeat GO 410 sound?

 The star of Julia Nunes’ poppy song Make Out, is Nunes’ ukulele, which remains a constant presence throughout the melody.
 Although the harmonic resonance of the ukulele strumming is slightly emphasized, it’s masked during the choruses when the kick drum enters full force.
 Additionally, Nunes’ lower register is occasionally lost to the commotion; this is most obvious during the bridge at 1:56.

-Quite frankly, it’s hard to believe that these earbuds can be had for just $120 when the Sennheiser HD1 In-Ear Wireless, which lacks noise cancelling, originally retailed for $200.
-The noise cancelling performance is superb, making the Plantronics BackBeat Go 410 an earnest contender in the noise cancelling earbud domain.
+The noise cancelling performance is quite good, making the BackBeat GO 410 an earnest contender in the budget noise cancelling domain.
 Although the audio quality isn’t going to impress self-proclaimed audiophiles, that’s fine.
 These aren’t intended for studio use.
-Insteaed, the earbuds are meant to be versatile, comfortable, and practical, all of which they are.
+Instead, the earbuds are meant to be versatile, comfortable, and practical, all of which they are.

 Up next: Best noise-cancelling headphones